Flight Club Bloomsbury

 Hattie Lloyd 13/09/22

 When the competitive minds behind Bounce and All Star Lanes decided to branch into darts with Flight Club London, they must have really known their target audience.

 Where it all started: perched by the Old Street roundabout, Flight Club Shoreditch is literally on the boundary of the City (work) and Shoreditch (play).
-That fine line’s reflected in the interiors, which combine the traditional (sprawling Chesterfield leather booth seating and wood-panelled dartboards) with the playful (mandatory Shoreditch peeling plaster walls; fairground lighting and industrial metal screens).
+That fine line’s reflected in the interiors, which combine the traditional (sprawling Chesterfield leather booth seating and wood-panelled dartboards) with the playful (Shoreditch’s mandatory peeling plaster walls; fairground lighting and industrial metal screens).
 The original tech they debuted here has been tinkered with over the years, and now plays back slow-mo reaction shots of the team after particularly momentous throws…

 The whisper of a fairground theme from Shoreditch becomes a fully fledged carnival at the second Flight Club London bar in Bloomsbury.
 A huge, carousel-like bar dominates the space, decorated with abstract dart-themed artwork (dartwork?) and serving up boozy slushies like the Coco Fumada (with two types of rum and a little smoked salt).
 Spinning off that are nine darts areas, each equipped with the usual animated scoring screens, dart tracking and pre-programmed games like Demolition Darts and Shanghai.